ritu-s9/task-management-app/README.md

 - ### Delete Tasks
     - Delete a particular task by selected ID.
     - Show a confirmation message to confirm the delete operation.

+- ### Add Tasks
+    - create a task.

+- ### Update Tasks
+    - Update a particular task by selected ID.
+- ### Status Change of the Tasks
+    - change the status of a particular task by selected ID.
+    - Show a confirmation message to confirm the updation operation.

 ## Development server